-Extensive modification of the code provided in part 4 annexes is expected for any TPM implementation.
+Extensive modification of the code provided in TPM 2.0 Part 4 annexes is expected for any TPM implementation.
 Modifications are required in order to interface the TPM code with actual TPM hardware rather than the simulation framework provided.
-In addition, modifications of the code in part 4 annexs would be necessary in order to meet the needs of applicable evaluation regimes.
+In addition, modifications of the code in TPM 2.0 Part 4 annexes would be necessary in order to meet the needs of applicable evaluation regimes.

-3 Normative References
+3 Normative references

-The following referenced documents are indispensable for the application of this specification.
+The following referenced documents are indispensable for the application of this document.
 For dated references, only the edition cited applies.
 For undated references, the latest edition of the referenced document (including any amendments) applies.